LiveNathan/blog/_posts/2025-11-20-6-comb-filtering-myths-holding-back-your-car-audio-upgrade-and-how-to-fix-them.md

 > feedback to this article, so I wanted to share it here on my personal blog.
 You can read more about the GainGuardian
 > journey
 > in [Six Months of Audio Physics, Reddit Validation, and Almost Going Broke](https://open.substack.com/pub/nathanlively/p/six-months-audio-physics-reddit-validation-almost-broke?r=hhqf8&utm_campaign=post&utm_medium=web&showWelcomeOnShare=false).
 > Initially I hoped to create a video for each myth.
-For now each myth has an LLM generated image instead.
+For now each myth has an LLM-generated image instead.

 > Full disclosure: While I've spent over 20 years as a live sound engineer, system technician, and educator—even
 > teaching sound system calibration to car audio installers—I'm not primarily a car audio specialist.
 My experience lies